RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 Notice the pattern: The conference (RubyCaribe) focuses on ChicagoRuby's core strength, Ruby.
 The monthly user group, LinuxBarbados, is a vehicle for exploring a wide range of topics including Linux, Ruby, embedded devices, and anything related to open source.

 ###Conclusion
 A better title for this post might have been _One Way to Grow a User Group_.
 Every group will grow differently depending on its particular strengths and interests.
 Of course, groups that grow are likely to have a few things in common.
-Things like consistency, teamwork, iteration, and learning from mistakes.

-If you have ideas to add, feel free to do so in the comments below.
+When a group is built on the pillars of consistency and teamwork, they are likely to succeed in a big way.